hamid-karimi/netflix-clone/README.md

 <a href="https://netflix-clone-ead3a.web.app/">Live Demo</a>

-A Netflix Clone Created by React, Redux, Firebase Real-Time database, Auth and Hosting.
+A Netflix Clone Created by React, Redux, Firebase Real-Time database, Auth and Hosting and used TMDB API for Movies List.

 ## Available Scripts